huiminy/Cyber-Security-Base-2025_Project-I/README.md

 - No rate limiting for login attempts
 - No email verification for new accounts
 - No password complexity requirements (in settings.py)
-- No protection against username enumeration
+- Generic error messages to protect against username enumeration has been implemented.
 - No logging of login activities
 - No secure handling of session cookies